Collections

 One common problem, however, is that Twig’s default configuration does not parse anonymous functions or “closures” in every expression context.
 The nystudio107/craft-closure package (opens new window) provides a shim to work around this limitation.

-Use the .collect() query execution method (in place of .all()) to return elements as a craft\elements\ElementCollection (opens new window).
-You can also wrap an existing list of elements in a regular Collection with the same collect() function we used, earlier:
+Use the .collect() query execution method (in place of .all()) to return elements as a special craft\elements\ElementCollection (opens new window).
+You can also wrap an existing list of elements with collect(), and Craft will automatically return an ElementCollection:

 {% set posts = craft.entries().section('news').collect() %}